star-ailab/ARMOR/README.md

   - python armor_udr_cifar10.py for generalization of UDR with our $ARMOR_D$ method
   - python armor_mart_cifar10.py for generalization of MART with our $ARMOR_D$ method
   - python armor_trades_cifar10.py for generalization of TRADES with our $ARMOR_D$ method

+- *Remark*: For UDR methods, after training is done, you can evaluate the robustified model by running:
+  - python eval_cifar10 and python eval_cifar100

+- For additional experiments without adversarial training (i.e., no defense mechanism), you can run:
+  - python ce_cifar10.py and python ce_cifar100.py

 - For additional experiments on different variants of $ARMOR_D$ on with alpha, Renyi, and KL divergences on MNIST dataset, you can run:
   - $KL-$ Divergence
     - python armor_KL_mnist.py for $ARMOR_{KL}$ ($adv_s$)